Jelly Roll Animal Quilts - Bonus Project

 Creating 60 Degree Shapes From Jelly Roll Strips

-If you do not have a special ruler, you can trace the 60° template provided in the book or print THIS FILE in actual size, then cut out 2 paper templates - one for trimming the sides and the other for trimming corners.
+If you don’t have a specialty ruler, you can use the 60° templates included in the book or print THIS FILE at actual size.
+Cut out two paper templates:

-• Tape the first template behind your quilting ruler, aligning the side edge of the triangle with the ruler edge and the dashed line with the 1⁄4in mark on your ruler.
+• Tape the first template behind your quilting ruler, aligning the triangle’s side with the ruler edge and the dashed line with the ¼″ mark.

-• Tape the second template on the back side of the same ruler or to another quilting ruler, aligning the trimmed corner with the edge of the ruler and the corner of the dashed line with the 1⁄4in mark on your ruler.
+• Tape the second template to the back of the ruler (or a second ruler), aligning the trimmed corner with the ruler edge and the dashed corner with the ¼″ mark.

 Paper Template For Trimming Corners

-• To cut symmetrical shapes, place two strips with wrong sides together and cut as one.
+• For symmetrical shapes, place two strips wrong sides together and cut as one.

-• Equilateral triangles and isosceles trapezoids can be cut with multiple layers of fabrics facing either direction.
+• Equilateral triangles and isosceles trapezoids can be cut from multiple layers facing either direction.

 Fiskars Rotating Self Healing Cutting Mat